canonical/certification-docs/Self-Test_Guide-16.04.rst

 https://certification.canonical.com/hardware/create-system

-If you have problems accessing this site, contact your Technical Parner Manager.
+If you have problems accessing this site, contact your Technical Partner Manager.

 .. image:: images/hardware-creation-flowchart-landscape.png